 Each organisation has its own rules about when it will require a Grant of Representation before releasing or transferring the deceased’s assets.

-In Scotland, if the estate is small (with a total value of less than £36,000) you only need to get Confirmation if it’s required by one of the organisations with which the deceased had assets.
+Generally, you'll need to get Confirmation.
+But if the estate is small (with a total value of less than £36,000) you only need to get it if it’s required by one of the organisations with which the deceased had assets.
 You also won’t need Confirmation if the person who died owned everything jointly with someone else and everything passes automatically to the surviving joint owner.

 - How to obtain probate – a guide for people acting without a solicitor.
 This guide from HM Courts and Tribunals Service explains the process in England and Wales in detail.